Xander Zayas: Zayas vs. Garcia Perez

 Zayas faced Jorge Garcia Perez for the vacant WBO junior middleweight title in New York, on July 26, 2025.
 He defeated Garcia Perez by unanimous decision with all three judges scoring the bout in favor of Zayas, 116–112, 118–110, and 119–109.

-WBO and WBA super welterweight championship unification
+WBO and WBA super welterweight champion

 Zayas vs. Baraou

-In his first defense of the WBO super welterweight title, Xander Zayas is scheduled to face WBA super welterweight champion Abass Baraou in a championship unification bout on January 31, 2026, in San Juan, Puerto Rico.
+In his first defense of the WBO super welterweight title, Zayas faced WBA super welterweight champion Abass Baraou in a championship unification bout at José Miguel Agrelot Coliseum in San Juan, Puerto Rico on January 31, 2026.
+He won by split decision with two of the ringside judges both scoring the fight 116-112 in his favour while the third had it for his opponent by the same margin.

+Zayas vs. Ennis

+Zayas lost his unified WBA and WBO super welterweight titles to Jaron Ennis at Barclays Center in Brooklyn, NY on June 27, 2026.

 Personal life

 Zayas lives with his mother, stepfather and sister in Plantation, Florida.
 He did not know any English before moving there but it took him only four months to learn, his family translating in social settings.
 Zayas was only a high school junior when he joined Top Rank, thus he began home schooling to graduate from Plantation High while training for his debut.
 His mother had set this as a requisite to sign as a professional.
 The prospect of continuing studies in criminal law was stated in an interview.
 Outside the ring, Zayas is a gaming enthusiast.